jonwow/mediaQueries/README.md

 # mediaQueries

-This was created only to learn media queries better.
-I guess that I succeeded as all of the devices from iPhone SE to iPad Pro supported the website without any flaws.
+This project was made to learn media queries better.
+It helped me a bit and all of the devices had no problems displaying the website.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jonwow/mediaQueries/master/img/preview.gif">